Things You Didn’t Know About the Trucking Industry

 - A 14.8 liter inline six-cylinder engine can weigh almost 3,000 pounds, or 345 pounds more than a Mini Cooper.
 This generates up to 560 hp and 1850 lb-ft of torque.
 At just 1200 rpm the engine produces more than 1500 lb-ft of torque.
 Most turbo charged diesel engines put out between 1200 and 2050 lb-ft to keep all that weight moving.

 Trucking has been spotlighted in several films.
 Read more about some of our favorite trucking movies.

 about Apex Capital

-Apex Capital is a full-service factoring company with over 20 years of industry experience.
-Using our transportation expertise we write blogs that address trucking topics like regulations and compliance, trucking business tips, industry news, and everything in between.
+Apex Capital is a full-service factoring company with over 25 years of trucking industry experience.
+Using our transportation expertise we write blogs that address topics like regulations and compliance, trucking business tips, industry news, and everything in between.
 We're committed to creating content that provides solutions, helping you and your trucking company.